Fierce storm ends game early, giving Roughriders bizarre win over Als

 The Riders notched a single with a little over nine minutes left in the third quarter, extending their lead to seven points for what turned out to be the final scoring play of the game.

 NOTES: The 1962 Grey Cup in Toronto was suspended because of fog, but it was completed the next day...
+A WIFU game on Oct.
+25, 1954 in Vancouver between the B.C.
+Lions and Roughriders was called with 6:11 left in the fourth quarter.
+Saskatchewan benefited from that decision as well, winning 15-9.
+The WIFU was one of the leagues that would eventually be merged into the CFL. ...
 Announced attendance Friday was 16,580.

 Julian McKenzie, The Canadian Press

-Note: Note to readers: ADDS note on pre-CFL game called due to fog